 So how do I find out if a DJ is buying ghost produced tracks?

 Well there are many way to spot a fake DJ or artist.

-One way is to just head over to the ASCAP website and search either by song title or artist name.
+Or another way is to head over to the ASCAP website and search either by song title or artist name.